azat-co/fullstack-javascript/chapter1/chapter1.md

 </script>
 ```

-Be advised that mixing HTML and JS code is not a good idea, so to separate them we can move the code to an external file, and include it by setting source attribute `src="filename.js"` on a `<script>` tag, for example, for the app.js resource:
+Be advised that mixing HTML and JS code is not a good idea, so to separate them we can move the code to an external file, and include it by setting the source attribute `src="filename.js"` on a `<script>` tag; for example, for the `app.js` resource:

 ```html
 <script src="js/app.js" type="text/javascript"